This procedure is part of a lab that teaches you how to diagnose common issues using New Relic.

 The deployment created an alert condition for cases where a service's error percentage rises above 10% for 5 minutes or longer.
 A critical violation means that the service's conditions violate that threshold.

 Begin your investigation by selecting the Telco-Web Portal service name.

-From the left-hand navigation, select Events > Errors to learn more about the errors:
+From the left-hand navigation, select Events > Errors:

 At the bottom of the view, the Errors table shows you what errors occurred in the service along with number of times each error occurred.

 In this scenario, the only error in the service has the following message: